Campuses and locations

 The Chukchi Campus is located 26 miles north of the Arctic Circle on the shores of the Chukchi Sea.
 The campus serves Kotzebue and 10 villages in a region of more than 36,000 square miles.
 Chukchi offers Associate of Arts as well as Associate of Applied Science degrees, and courses leading to baccalaureate degrees in education, rural development and social work.
 Courses are offered by local instructors and through the College of Rural and Community Development audio-conferencing and live Internet instructional systems.Chukchi Campus website

 The Interior Alaska Campus in Fairbanks serves 46 communities and villages in the Doyon and Tanana Chiefs regions throughout the interior of Alaska, an area about the size of France.
 The Interior Alaska Campus is the most decentralized of the UAF campuses.
 Although the director’s office and some faculty are located in Fairbanks, there are Interior Alaska Campus staff in Anchorage, Fort Yukon, Kenai Peninsula and Tok.
 Courses are offered online and by audio conference, on site by local or visiting instructors, and via intensive sessions in Fairbanks and Anchorage.
 The campus offers a range of degree programs, including occupational endorsements, certificates, and Associate of Arts and Associate of Applied Science degrees.
-Math and English tutors are available for all students taking courses through the campus.Interior Alaska Campus website
+English tutors are available for all students taking courses through the campus.Interior Alaska Campus website

 The Kuskokwim Campus is located in Bethel and serves approximately 25,000 people in the Yukon-Kuskokwim Delta, which includes 47 remote Alaska Native Yup’ik and Cup’ik Eskimo and Athabaskan villages with 56 tribes in a 57,000-square-mile-area the size of Illinois.
 Bethel is a community of about 6,000 people 80 miles inland on the Kuskokwim River.
 KuC also operates one remote learning center based in Hooper Bay, a Yup’ik Eskimo community of 1,000 on the Bering Sea coast.
 KuC offers academic, vocational and community interest courses, as well as courses leading to associate, baccalaureate and master’s degrees, including a Bachelor of Arts degree in Yup’ik language and culture, the home language of many families in the region.
 The Emerging Scholars Program assists all full-time freshmen in the transition to college, both academically and socially, and in the completion of certificates and degrees.
 Students may attend classes on campus and through distance delivery.
 Housing on campus is available in Sackett Hall, which provides suites with space for four students in each.Kuskokwim Campus website